sav-che/TL-2/Authors/Bennett, Alfred William {std. A.W. Benn.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/item/103859#page/80/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 70](https://www.biodiversitylibrary.org/page/33265267) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bennett, Alfred William {std.
 A.W.
 Benn.}|first entry]] for this author

 ### Author

 \* Bennett, Alfred William (1833-1902), British bookseller, publisher 1858-1866, M.A.
-London University ca. 1856; turned to botany 1868, from then on longtime lecturer in botany at St. Thomas' Hospital and Bedford College. (*A.W.
-Benn.*).
+London University ca. 1856; turned to botany 1868, from then on longtime lecturer in botany at St. Thomas' Hospital and Bedford College.
+**Abbreviated name**: *A.W.
+Benn.*

 #### Herbarium and types